 Southampton is the first town you cross when entering the Hamptons.
 In essence, it's the region's quieter and posher town (alongside East Hampton).
 It is, after all, home to the famous Billionaire Lane.
 Take a walk along Jobs Lane and Main Street, where most of the shops are located, and you'll come across the usual suspects: Vineyard Vines, a stunning Club Monaco flagship, J.Crew, Ralph Lauren, and Pottery Barn.
 You'll also be charmed by Roberta Roller Rabbit and Tennis East, and expect a few popular outposts from Bandier to Intermix.
 Above all, be sure not to miss a few of our favorites:

 One Kings Lane: Southampton was the home of One Kings Lane's first flagship store.
-It's located in a 19th-century former library, and you can expect beautifully curated shoppable rooms.
+It's located in a 1901 corner storefront that previously housed Corwith’s Pharmacy for over 100 years, and you can expect beautifully curated shoppable rooms.

 Homenature: This New York City décor store was made for the Hamptons.
 The upscale laid-back beachy vibe at Homenature is everything you'd expect your dream beach house to be.